What is a Building Envelope?

 Building envelopes are a physical separator between the interior and exterior of a building.
 The envelope helps to protect the interior from the elements, provides thermal insulation, and controls air leakage.
 A well-designed building envelope can improve a building’s energy efficiency, comfort, and durability.
 The entire building envelope consists of not only the building walls but also the roof and foundation.
 The roof and foundation function under the same principles as the building envelope walls, just at a different angle.
 The overall goal of the building envelope is to protect the building and its occupants (on all sides) from the elements and help to create a comfortable indoor environment.

-The building envelope has four main control layers (shown in Figure 1 below) that fall between the cladding and structural framing, including rain, air, vapor, and thermal control layers.
+The building envelope has four main control layers that fall between the cladding and structural framing, including rain, air, vapor, and thermal control layers.
 1

 Let’s take a look at each control layer and the role it plays in the wall component of building envelopes.